Oma’s Simple Salad with Creamy German Salad Dressing

 Sellerie Salad

-Feltsalat goes by the name Lamb Lettuce or Mache or Corn Salad or even Rapunzel Lettuce in the USA.
+Feldsalat is known as Lambs Lettuce, Mache, Corn Salad, or even Rapunzel Lettuce in the USA.
 (Yes.
-Rapunzel’s mother craved salad so much, that she sent her husband to an enchantresses garden to steal some.
-The enchantress traded the lettuce for the child, named her Rapunzel and locked her in a tower.
+Rapunzel’s mother craved salad so much that she sent her husband to an enchantress’s garden to steal some.
+The enchantress traded the lettuce for the child, named her Rapunzel, and locked her in a tower.
 Pregnancy cravings are no joke!).
-The thing is, this kind of lettuce really isn’t something you find in every grocery store.
-For those of you with a green thumb and space, you can get seeds to grow it yourself.
-But, for people like me (brown thumb, and in constant battle with snails), I find that Butter Lettuce makes a decent substitute.
-(No, it’s NOT the same…but since we aren’t using my Oma’s little yellow plastic bowl, nothing is exactly the same).
+The problem in the United States is that this kind of lettuce isn’t something you can find in every grocery store.
+Those of you with a green thumb and space can get seeds to grow it yourself.
+But, I find that Butter Lettuce makes a decent substitute for people like me (with a brown thumb, and in constant battle with snails).
+No, it’s NOT the same…but since we aren’t using my Oma’s little yellow plastic bowl, nothing is exactly the same.

 When you make the dressing, TASTE it before tossing it over the lettuce.
 Adjust the salt/sugar level to your liking.
-Oma always made the dressing sweet (I lean more salty), and she was heavier handed with the cream, so feel free to add more.
+Oma always made the dressing sweet (I lean more salty), and she was heavier-handed with the cream, so feel free to add more.
 As for the herbs, you can’t go wrong with dill and/or parsley.
 And chives go in everything at my house lately.
 You could even add some German Salad herbs from a packet.
-See how you like it best.
+See how you like it best.s

 creamy german salad dressing